 - Purchase the complete Expat Arrivals Brussels Guide (PDF)

-Expat looking for accommodation in Brussels shouldn’t have too many problems with finding a place to live.
-As a city of neighbourhoods, new arrivals will have a wide selection of options when it comes to areas and suburbs in the Belgian capital.
+Expats looking for accommodation in Brussels shouldn’t have too many problems with finding a place to live.
+As a city of neighbourhoods, the Belgian capital has a wide selection of options when it comes to areas and suburbs.

-Generally speaking, expats will choose between living in one of the city’s districts, known as communes, or in an outlying suburb.
+Generally speaking, expats will choose between living in one of the city’s districts or in an outlying suburb.
 The advantage of living in the city is that expats will usually be close to their place of work and have easy access to public transport.
-However, most international schools are located outside of the city and accommodation is generally more expensive.
+That said, most international schools are located outside of the city and accommodation is generally more expensive.

 It's rare to find a furnished apartment in Brussels except for short-term stays, and these are often pricey.
 Generally speaking, houses are more expensive to rent than apartments.

 Renting in Brussels is complicated because of strict legal requirements by landlords.
 It would be wise for expats to consult with a professional to help them with the process, including the house hunt.
 Any relocation firm will do this, or the estate agency renting the apartment can be spoken to directly.
 Otherwise, property in Brussels can be found on bulletin boards, in local newspapers or listed on online property portals.
 It shouldn’t take an expat house hunter too long to find a suitable place to stay.
 Estate agents can be especially helpful for expats who don't speak any of the local languages.

 A typical Belgian residential lease is for nine years, known as a 'long-term lease'.
 A tenant can break the lease with three months' notice at any time.
 If the tenant breaks the lease in the first, second or third year, they will have to pay a penalty of one, two or three months' rent respectively.
 Breaking the lease early after three years incurs no penalty.
 This type of lease is often referred to as a '3-6-9 lease' because the lease and its components can be revisited every three years.